injectedfusion/hedera-gcs-setup/README.md

 This repository is provide an Ansible role to quickly stand up an open-source Hedera Mirror Node.
 > Note: This how-to tutorial meant to quickly get started and not to be used as an official representation by Hedera on what platform architecture must be used.

-## Getting Started

-These instructions will guide you on retrieving record streams from a Hedera Network via which are stored in Google Cloud storage buckets.

 ## Prerequisites

 Before getting started, you must have the following prerequisites: